 For more information, see the Granular delegated admin privileges (GDAP) overview, information on least-privileged roles, and the GDAP FAQ

 As a partner in the CSP program, you're responsible for your customer's Azure consumption, so it's important that you're aware of any potential cryptocurrency mining activities in your customers' Azure subscriptions.
 This awareness enables you to take immediate action to determine whether the behavior is legitimate or fraudulent and, if necessary, suspend the affected Azure resources or Azure subscription to mitigate the issue.

 For more information, see Azure fraud detection and notification.

-All Admin Agents in the CSP tenant should strengthen their cybersecurity with a free subscription to Azure AD Premium Plan 2, and take advantage of the various capabilities to strengthen your CSP tenant.
-Azure AD Premium Plan 2 provides extended access to sign-in logs and premium features such as Azure AD Privileged Identity Management (PIM) and risk-based Conditional Access capabilities to strengthen security controls.
+All Admin Agents in the CSP tenant should strengthen their cybersecurity by implementing Microsoft Entra ID P2, and take advantage of the various capabilities to strengthen your CSP tenant.
+Microsoft Entra ID P2 provides extended access to sign-in logs and premium features such as Microsoft Entra Privileged Identity Management (PIM) and risk-based Conditional Access capabilities to strengthen security controls.